 Step 2: Use the stylus to tap the Capture Screen option.
 This grabs a screenshot of your entire screen.

-Want to capture only a part of your screen?
+Want to capture only a part of your screen in tablet mode with a stylus?
 Follow these steps:

 Step 1: Tap Stylus (or Pen).